calonso88/tt07_alu_74181/docs/info.md

 The project instantiate two times the replica of the 74818 to perform mathematical and logical operations on 8 bit words.

-A multiplex to map data to a 7 segment display is also created to support debug.
+A multiplex  is used to taps different parts of the user logic and map the outptu to a 7 segment display to support debug.

 Due to I/O constraints, a SPI slave peripheral has been created to load/read data into the design.

 SPI Slave peripheral implementation supports all 4 SPI modes of operation.
 8 Configurable (Read/Write) registers.
 8 Status (Read only) registers.

+SPI IOs mapped to interface SPI1 GPIOs 24 to 27.

 ## Limitations on SPI:
  - Single register access per SPI transaction.